ti-cortex-m4/demo-java-reactive-streams-old/readme.md

-* The consumer can start the exchange at any time
+* The consumer can start the exchange at any time.
-* The consumer can stop the exchange at any time
+* The consumer can stop the exchange at any time.
-* The latency is lower than in synchronous _pull_ models because the producer sends events to the consumer as soon as they become available
+* The latency is lower than in synchronous _pull_ models because the producer sends events to the consumer as soon as they become available.

 Cons:

-* A slower consumer may be overwhelmed by the stream of events from a faster producer
+* A slower consumer may be overwhelmed by the stream of events from a faster producer.
-* The consumer cannot determine if the producer has finished emitting events
+* The consumer cannot determine if the producer has finished emitting events.
-* Implementing a concurrent producer can be non-trivial
+* Implementing a concurrent producer may be non-trivial.

 ### Reactive Extensions